Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Methodology

-} \textbf{Decrease-Increase-Decrease}: Unlike the ID, the DID control strategy allows the model entropy to first decrease in the first phase, controls the increase of model entropy through gradient clipping before entropy collapse, and then controls the model convergence in the second phase. \begin{itemize}[left=5pt] \item \textbf{Phase I ($k < T/2$):} The lower clipping threshold is fixed at $\epsilon_{std}$.
-We then introduce a linear gain to progressively transition the upper clipping threshold from $\epsilon_{std}$ to the dynamic upper clipping threshold $\mathcal{H}(p)$ \item \textbf{Phase II ($k \ge T/2$):} The upper clipping threshold remains constant at $\mathcal{H}(p)$.
-We then introduce a linear gain to progressively transition the lower clipping threshold from $\epsilon_{std}$ to the dynamic lower clipping threshold $\mathcal{M}(p)$. \end{itemize} The schematic illustration of this scheduling process is presented in \cref{DID_plot}.
+} \textbf{Decrease-Increase-Decrease}: Unlike the ID, the DID control strategy allows the model entropy to first decrease in the first phase, controls the increase of model entropy through gradient clipping before entropy collapse, and then controls model convergence in the second phase. \begin{itemize}[left=5pt] \item \textbf{Phase I ($k < T/2$):} The lower clipping threshold is fixed at $\epsilon_{std}$.
+A linear gain progressively transitions the upper threshold from $\epsilon_{std}$ to the dynamic $\mathcal{H}(p)$. \item \textbf{Phase II ($k \ge T/2$):} The upper clipping threshold is fixed at $\mathcal{H}(p)$.
+A linear gain progressively transitions the lower threshold from $\epsilon_{std}$ to the dynamic $\mathcal{M}(p)$. \end{itemize} The schematic illustration of this scheduling process is presented in Figure \ref{DID_plot}.
 The resulting training objective function is formulated as follows: {

 } \textbf{Oscillatory Decay:} Both ID and DID control strategies partition the training process into two distinct stages.
 In contrast, the OD control strategy is designed to enable the model to undergo autonomous oscillatory attenuation throughout the training duration.
 Specifically, we begin by defining a pair of entropy thresholds that evolve in relation to the training step $k$: